 The air filter is used to prevent dirt and other particles from possibly entering the engine and causing internal damage to it.
 The air filter requires regular maintenance.

 Always check the air filter before starting the engine.
-See [Checking, Cleaning and Replacing the Air Filter](#).
+See [Air Filter](#).

 Fuel